 Washington University is recognized as one of the leading research institutions in the world.
-The School of Medicine conducts internationally renowned research in many areas and has a rich tradition of interdisciplinary collaboration and a strong link between basic science and clinical medicine.
-Washington University is committed to excellence in research and education, and recognizes that postdoctoral appointees make a critical contribution to the University’s overall research mission through the generation of new ideas, sharing of research knowledge, and the publication of research results.
+The university is committed to excellence in research and education, and recognizes that postdoctoral appointees make a critical contribution to the overall research mission through the generation of new ideas, sharing of research knowledge, and the publication of research results.
 Washington University also recognizes that postdoctoral appointments are temporary training positions designed to enhance scientific, professional and other skills.
 Postdocs are supported in their career and professional skills development, have access to a variety of additional campus resources, and all postdoctoral appointees are members of the active WashU Postdoc Society.